Streets, Sidewalks, and Parks Committee

 The Town of Milton has been vested with the power to establish, alter, pave, regulate and abandon streets, sidewalks and curbs in the town (Charter Section 20, subsection a)3).
 This authority is further detailed in Sections 30 and 31 of the Town of Milton Charter.

-The Streets and Sidewalk Committee is composed of an indefinite number of persons.
+The Streets, Sidewalks, and Parks Committee is composed of an indefinite number of persons.
 It is not a Charter-mandated commission or committee.
 Section 15 of the Charter says: “The Mayor may, with the advice and consent of a majority of the Town Council, for the proper administration of the Town of Milton, create committees and/or appoint any and all persons to such committees.”

 Members of such committees serve at the pleasure of the Mayor and Council.
 Persons being considered for appointment to committees, ad hoc committees and working groups must first complete the Ethics Form (referenced in Appendix C of the Town of Milton Charter).
 Members of such committees and groups shall not be required to have their primary residence within town.